grafana/agent/docs/sources/flow/setup/configure/configure-macos.md

 weight: 400
 ---

-# Configure Grafana Agent on macOS
+# Configure Grafana Agent in flow mode on macOS

 To configure Grafana Agent in flow mode on macOS, perform the following steps: